Delyan Peevski: Oresharski Government

-In early 2014, Peevski engaged in a conflict with GERB MP, Tsvetan Tsvetanov, accusing Tsvetanov of excercising undue influence within the judicial system and of allegedly requesting that media affiliated to Peevski "protect criminal leaders".
-In an open letter to the media, he confirmed that he had met with Tsvetanov "40 times" during his tenure as minister of the interor, although he refused to disclose the nature of the meetings.
+In early 2014, Peevski engaged in a conflict with GERB MP, Tsvetan Tsvetanov, accusing Tsvetanov of exercising undue influence within the judicial system and of allegedly requesting that media affiliated to Peevski "protect criminal leaders".
+In an open letter to the media, he confirmed that he had met with Tsvetanov "40 times" during his tenure as Minister of the Interior, although he refused to disclose the nature of the meetings.
 In a later statement he claimed that the meetings were at the initiative of Tsvetan Tsvetanov, including an alleged meeting during which Tsvetanov attempted to intimidate Peevski.
-DPS leader, Lyutvi Mestan, further claimed that Peevski had met with Boyko Borisov and urged him to reveal the nature of their discussion.
+DPS leader Lyutvi Mestan further claimed that Peevski had met with Boyko Borisov and urged him to reveal the nature of their discussion.
 Tsvetan Tsvetanov for his part accused Peevski of using the meetings to attempt to influence his activity, especially in the "mixed regions".

-In February, 2014, after a signal by the protest group, "Protestors Web", the general prosecutors office announced a "full investigation" into Delyan Peevski, banker Tsvetan Vasilev and journalist Nikolay Barekov.
+In February 2014, after a signal by the protest group, "Protestors Web", the general prosecutors office announced a "full investigation" into Delyan Peevski, banker Tsvetan Vasilev and journalist Nikolay Barekov.
 The group further asked for clarifications from security services about the access that Peevski received to classified information on 11 August.
 In January, 2015, the Sofia city prosecutors office announced that they wouldn't be opening a case against Peevski based on the report due to a lack of evidence.

 In May 2014, Peevski was elected to the European Parliament as part of the DPS list, but immediately thereafter decided to give up his seat.
 He explained that his motivation to participate in the European elections, while not taking his seat, had been to restore his reputation.
 In mid-June 2014, three people were arrested due to their involvement in an alleged murder plot against Peevski, but they were released because of a lack of sufficient evidence.
 Peevski condemned the court's decision and claimed that chief of the Corporate Trade Bank, Tsvetan Vasilev, had ordered the assassination.
 In late June, the prosecutors office opened an investigation into potential death threats issued by Peevski against Vasilev in private communications.
 On 16 July, Peevski announced that the case against him had been dropped.
 After the resignation of the Oresharski government, Peevski was once again selected as a candidate from DPS for the 2014 Bulgarian parliamentary election.